Supraglottoplasty Surgery for Laryngomalacia: What to Expect

 What is a Supraglottoplasty?

 A supraglottoplasty is a surgical procedure to remove the extra, floppy tissue that surrounds the voice box in children who have laryngomalacia.
-This tissue often blocks the airway when the child inhales, and creates a squeaky sound known as stridor.
+This tissue often blocks the airway when the child inhales, creating a squeaky sound known as stridor.

 There are several types of laryngomalacia.
 Each type of laryngomalacia has a different area of floppy tissue.
 The four main types are: